intel/device-modeling-language/doc/1.4/language.md

 <pre>
 after <em>scalar</em> <em>unit</em>: <em>method</em>(<em>e1</em>, ... <em>eN</em>);
+after <em>hookref</em>[-> (<em>msg1</em>, ... <em>msgN</em>)]: <em>method</em>(<em>e1</em>, ... <em>eM</em>);
 </pre>

+The `after` statement sets up the given method call such that it will be performed with the provided arguments at a specified point in the future.
+A method call suspended using an `after` statement will be performed at most once per execution of the `after` statement; it will not recur.
+If it's desirable to have a suspended method call recur, then the called method must itself make use of `after` to set up a method call to itself.

+The referenced method must be a true, normal method: it may not be a C function, or a [`shared` method](#shared-methods).
+The only exception to this is that the [`send_now` operation of hooks](#hook-declarations) is also supported as the callback.

-The `after` construct sets up an asynchronous event which will perform the specified method call with the provided arguments at the given time into the future (in simulated time, measured in the specified time unit) relative to the time when the `after` statement is executed.
+In the first form shown above, the specified point in the future is given through a time delay (in simulated time, measured in the specified time unit) relative to the time when the `after` statement is executed.
 The currently supported time units are `s` for seconds and `cycles` for cycles.
+Every argument to the called method is evaluated at the time the `after` statement is executed, and stored so that they may be used when the method call is to be performed.

 For example: